dougwollison/index-pages/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/index-pages/releases) for this project.**

+= 1.4.0 =
+Added support for having index pages for taxonomy terms.

 = 1.3.0 =
 Improved handling of post types, bug fixes and WPSEO compatibility.